 If you are short on time, I would suggest you pick one of these options to explore the city:

 Free walking tours are a great way to get to know the city especially if your time and/or budget are limited.
 There are few different companies providing free tours in Krakow.
 Some of them offer only Old Town tours, other also have Jewish Quarter or Communism tours.
 The duration of tours is normally 2-3 hours and they start few times a day so you can even do two different tours in one day if you like.
-During the walking tour you can hear a lot of information and see a lot of Krakow in short time.
+During the walking tour, you can hear a lot of information and see Krakow in one day.
 If you are interested in history and culture or just want to meet like-minded people, these tours are the right choice for you.

 Most of the Krakow’s tourist attractions are located in the medieval Old Town (Stare Miasto).

 The central point of the Old Town is the Main Market Square (Rynek Główny).
 This huge square is one of the largest medieval squares in Europe.
 It is surrounded by beautiful historic houses with restaurants, cafes, and shops.
 The Main Square is the heart of Krakow’s life and this is where you will find a Christmas market in December.
 The number of other events and celebrations also take place on the square throughout the year so check if something interesting is happening when you are there.